 Indonesia is one of the world’s top coffee producers, so chances are good that you’ve heard of its distinctive coffee.
 Sumatra, one of Indonesia’s main coffee-producing regions, is known for its uniquely earthy, bold flavors and low acidity.

 But how do you make sure you’re buying some of the very best beans Sumatra has to offer?
 Don’t worry, you won’t have to fly to Indonesia.
-To make your shopping easier, we tested a lot of beans and put together this guide to the five best Sumatran coffee beans of 2021.
+To make your shopping easier, we tested a lot of beans and put together this guide to the five best Sumatran coffee beans available this year.
 Our detailed reviews compare flavor, price, roast quality, and freshness so you can be sure you’ll receive delicious Sumatran beans.

 A Look at Our Favorite Picks